netscaler/netscaler-helm-charts/examples/servicemesh_with_coe_and_adm/README.md

     ![](images/polling-cpx-done.png)

-     Once polling is completed, navigate to `Networks > Instances > Citrix ADC` and choose Citrix ADC CPX instance.
+     Once polling is completed, navigate to `Networks > Instances > NetScaler` and choose NetScaler CPX instance.

-     Select the Citrix ADC CPX from the list and choose `Configure Analytics` under `Select Action`.
+     Select the NetScaler CPX from the list and choose `Configure Analytics` under `Select Action`.

-     Now, the list of virtual server configured on Citrix ADC CPX is displayed.
+     Now, the list of virtual server configured on NetScaler CPX is displayed.

     ![](images/cpx-vserver-list.png)

-    You can now view the service graph by navigating to `Applications > Service Graph > Microservices ` in Citrix ADM.
+    You can now view the service graph by navigating to `Applications > Service Graph > Microservices ` in NetScaler ADM.